 If you are planning to move to Germany for a longer period, you can use the driving license issued in your country for the first 6 months provided you have an IDP (International Driving Permit).

-Using a foreign issued driving license in Germany
+Can you use a foreign issued driving license in Germany

 The validity of your foreign issued driving license in Germany depends on the country it was issued; whether it is an EU / EEA member state or a third country.

-Driving license issued by an EU / EEA member country
+Validity of driving license issued by an EU / EEA member country

 Driving license issued by non-EU / EEA country

 If you have a driving license that was issued by a non-EU/EEA country, you can still use it in Germany for a period of up to six months from the date of your registration in the country.
 This means that you can legally drive in Germany using your foreign driving license during this initial six-month period without the need for any additional permits or requirements.

 However, if your stay in Germany is expected to last between six months and one year, you may be eligible for special consideration that will allow you to continue using your foreign driving license for a period of up to 12 months.
 To be eligible for this special consideration, you must be able to provide proof that your stay in Germany will be longer than six months but less than 12 months.